What Treats Can I Give My 8 Week Old Puppy? [Pet Food Explained]

 • Rice cakes with sardines or cheese on top.

-If you’re looking for a yummy and healthy treat to give your 8-week-old puppy, try making some apple cupcakes!
+Try making some apple cupcakes to feed your 8-week-old puppy a healthy diet.
 This recipe is simple and easy to make, and your furry friend will love it.
-To make these delicious cupcakes, you’ll need the following ingredients:
+To make these delicious cupcakes, you will need the following ingredients:

 Things To Avoid